Tag: cybersecurity

 response = session.get("http://httpbin.org/ip")

-If everything is set up correctly, the IP address returned by httpbin.org should differ from your actual IP address.
+If everything is configured correctly, the IP address returned will differ from your machine’s regular IP address.
+This ensures that your request was routed through the Tor network.

-Method 2: Using the stem Library for Advanced Control
+Method 2: Using the stem Library for Advanced Tor Control

 Step 1: Install the stem Library